Plan Do Act Check (PDCA) Cycle: Free Template

 How do you apply the Plan-Do-Check-Act PDCA cycle in a business setting?

 The PDCA cycle consists of four steps: plan, do, check, and act.
-Each step builds on the previous one, so I think it's essential to go through each phase in order.
+Each step builds on the previous one, so going through each phase is essential.

 Plan-Do-Check-Act PDCA cycle procedure